-At Millennium, we use automated equipment to sort out single stream recyclables including Paper, Cardboard, Plastic bottles, tubs, and jugs, Aluminum cans, Steel cans, and BAGGED plastic bags – Anything else must removed by hand.
+At Millennium, we use automated equipment to sort out single stream recyclables including Paper, Cardboard, Plastic bottles, tubs, and jugs, Aluminum cans, and Steel cans – Anything else must removed by hand.

 When things come in that can’t be automatically sorted, removing them by hand takes a lot of work.
 Throughout the process, we have “quality control” people watching the fast-moving material, pulling out anything that does not fit into the single stream categories.